College Core Writing Tutors

 1. Please bring your document to your tutoring session.

 2. Use the entrance of the Harper Memorial Library East Tower and head up to the 3rd Floor.
-Enter the Cathey Learning Center and turn left to follow a hallway toward the North Reading Room.
+Turn left at the Harper Café to follow a hallway toward the Harper East Cubicles.
 You will arrive at a large room full of cubicles – your appointment will happen in one of the above-mentioned cubicles at your scheduled time.

 3. We suggest you arrive at least 10-15 minutes in advance of your appointment.
 Check in for your appointment up to 30 minutes in advance by using Check-In link in your appointment confirmation email.
 You may also scan a QR code at the cubicle to check in.